-Email office@greenhills-pri.s-lanark.sch.uk Website: www.greenhills-pri.s-lanark.sch.uk
+Email office@greenhills-pri.s-lanark.sch.uk Website: www.greenhills-pri.s-lanark.sch.uk X formerly known as Twitter: @greenhillsps

-Greenhills Primary is a non-denominational, co-educational school of approximately 267 pupils between the ages of 5-12 years.
+Greenhills Primary is a non-denominational, co-educational school of approximately 219 pupils between the ages of 5-12 years.
 The classes are organised according to schedules laid down by the Scottish Government and South Lanarkshire Council.
-At present (session 2019/2020) there are nine mainstream classes, 8 supported classes and a Nursery Class, which currently has 40 children full time but can cater for 52 children.
+At present (session 2019/2020) there are seven mainstream classes, eight supported classes and a Nursery Class, which currently has 31 children full time but can cater for 54 children.

-We have seven supported classes for children with additional support needs who require small group and individual teaching.
-Integration is both ways within the school and is planned and managed individually and as a group for appropriate curricular areas.
+We have eight supported classes for children with additional support needs who require small group and individual teaching.
+Integration can be both ways within the school and is planned and managed individually and as a group for appropriate curricular areas.
 There are also opportunities for supported social integration during assemblies, physical education, social activities, mealtimes and educational visits.